-In order to increase women’s participation in the political process, EQUALITY for Peace and Democracy (EPD) developed and implemented three projects with a focus on civic education.
+In order to increase women’s participation in the political process, EQUALITY for Peace and Development (EPD) developed and implemented three projects with a focus on civic education.
 The first was a pilot training for women in the southern region, which revolved around the development and implementation of a rigorous curriculum.
 This was eventually followed up by a conference at the national level in Kabul.

 The second component of the project was called “Women and Elections Dialogue” and targeted the norther region.
 It provided a platform for women to discuss the challenges they face to engage in the political process, focusing on the upcoming elections, and to come up with recommendations for relevant key stakeholders.